gregology/gregology.github.io/_posts/2007-11-30-the-hot-part-of-switzerland.md

 categories:
   - Uncategorized
 ---
-Adrian and i drove to his father&#8217;s holiday house in Lugano and Everlean trained down after work.
-It&#8217;s the &#8220;hot&#8221; part to Switzerland :)
+Adrian and i drove to his father's holiday house in Lugano and Everlean trained down after work.
+It's the "hot" part to Switzerland :)